QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 Documentation on all of these can be found in the [docs](/doc)

+If you want to use interactive dialogs, (e.g file selection), you will need to add the `zenity` package. ([Here's an example](https://github.com/QubesOS/qubes-issues/issues/5202))

-You could, of course, use qubes-vm-recommended to automatically install many of these, but in that case you are well on the way to a standard Debian template.
+You could, of course, use `qubes-vm-recommended` to automatically install many of these, but in that case you are well on the way to a standard Debian template.

 ### CentOS